alisharifara/pandas-tactics/README.md

 16. Change the order of DataFrame columns
 17. Filtering DataFrame row containing a string pattern
 18. Rename DataFrame column names
+19. Check if a column exists in DataFrame